The history of Memorial Day

 - Thank you card

-5. Plan a Memorial Day picnic
+5. Start a tradition of hosting a Memorial Day picnic

-Thank you to all Veterans from Sonida Senior Living
+Thank you to all Veterans, from Sonida Senior Living

 Find a community

 If you’re a senior or caregiver looking for independent living, assisted living or memory care services for you or your loved one, contact us to schedule a tour or request information about a community near you.